Where all the

 Free cups of tea, coffee and biscuits available

-Working with the complete Winsor and Newton Watercolour Collection
+Carla Hananiah - Working with Winsor and Newton materials

 Intimate knowledge of colour frames the foundation for Carla Hananiah’s balancing act between nature and artifice.
 Her paintings depict vast stretches of New Zealand and Australian mountain and sky most often at the “magic hour” – at dawn or dusk when unreal and powerful, dramatic slanting sunlight moves fleetingly across the landscape, creating tonalities and hues to dazzle the eye.